-- Interlocks to shut off flow of process gas exiting a vaporiser or heater - Interlocks to shut off pumps - In-line shutoff valves from any of the above listed equipment, including storage tanks
+- Interlocks to shut off flow of process gas exiting a vaporiser or heater; - · Interlocks to shut off pumps; and - In-line shutoff valves from any of the above listed equipment, including storage tanks

-The probability of failure on demand of safeguards must be considered in the risk assessment.
+When available the probability of failure on demand of safeguards shall be considered in the risk assessment.
 This data may be available from the equipment manufacturer, gas company data or from recognised published sources.